Data Validation Based on Another Cell in Excel (4 Examples)

 Read More: How to Use Custom VLOOKUP Formula in Excel Data Validation

-4. Restrict Value Entry with Data Validation
+Method 4 – Restrict Value Entry with Data Validation

 Steps

-• To do this, select cell D10.
+• Select cell D10.

-• go to the Data tab on the ribbon.
+• Go to the Data tab on the ribbon.

-• Then, select Date from the Allow section.
+• Select Date from the Allow section.

-• After that, check on the Ignore blank option.
+• Check the Ignore blank option.

-• Then, set the start and end dates.
+• Set the start and end dates.

 Restrict Value Entry with Data Validation in Excel